 1. Invest the amount (Rs 18 lakh) needed for the expenses of the next 18 months in a liquid fund and set up a systematic withdrawal plan (SWP) for your monthly expenses (Rs 1 lakh).

 In an SWP, you invest a lump sum in a fund and give instructions to the fund house to withdraw a defined amount every month directly into your bank account.
-She should opt for the growth plan of the liquid fund instead of the dividend plan as a growth plan is more tax-efficient.
+She should opt for the growth plan of the liquid fund instead of the dividend plan.

 2. Invest the amount (Rs 36 lakh) needed for the expenses of the next three years in an ultra-short-duration fund.
 Set up an annual systematic transfer (STP) of Rs 12 lakh to your liquid fund.